B/R Expert Predictions for the World Cup

 Top four: Spain, Belgium, Brazil, France

 Spain's ball circulation and the movement of their midfielders is something else.
 David Silva, Isco and Co. turn each action into a dance.
-And their confidence is back with underrated coach Julen Lopetegui.
+And their confidence is back.

 After the humiliating failure of 2014, they will go on a deep run, beat Belgium's golden generation in the semi-finals and reach their second World Cup final in three cycles.
 Brazil will fight them for the title after rediscovering their mojo and thrashing France en route.